ckbox-io/ckbox-examples/rest-api/README.md

 ## Documentation

 This code example shows a simple application that connects to the CKBox REST API service.
-The [complete article](https://ckeditor.com/docs/ckbox/latest/guides/rest-api.html) can be found the [official CKBox documentation](https://ckeditor.com/docs/ckbox/latest/).
+The [complete article](https://ckeditor.com/docs/ckbox/latest/guides/rest-api.html) can be found in the [official CKBox documentation](https://ckeditor.com/docs/ckbox/latest/).